In this post, I share some activities and tips, based on English Profile.

 So, I would ask students to continue this sentence in different ways:

-This would again give them practise in both generating ideas and in using B2 grammar to organise ideas.
+This would again give them practice in both generating ideas and in using B2 grammar to organise ideas.

 I hope you’ll try out these activities and investigate both the Vocabulary and the Grammar Profile on English Profile.